What’s New

 New Look!

-Finally I'm out and about with confidence!
+Finally out and about with confidence!
 Seven kilos trimmed and a waistline that's in shape, regular workouts, and monthly facial rejunivations on the go.
 New make-up to boot and finally a hairpiece that really suits, courtesy of the very same Berlin-based wigstore that so lovingly identified Inésita's 2008-2011 signature look (see the animated images, right).
-"The world is losing something" I was kindly told when I mentioned Saturday April 13 was the first time being out in broad daylight as Inésita (if I am not mistaken) since October 2010 and chances today are few and far between.
-Yet the nerves held firm, as did my heels, long enough for me to rock on to Christin Nichols at the Frannz Klub on the 14th too :-) Pictures to follow.
-(Apr.
+"The world is losing something" I was kindly told when I mentioned it was the first time I was out in broad daylight as Inésita since October 2010.
+Yet the nerves held firm, as did my heels, long enough for me to rock on to Christin Nichols at the Frannz Klub the next day too :-) (Apr.
 2024)

 Not the (Wo)man I used to be

 Many moons ago my masseuse had said to me, "Oh you shalln't be doing Inésita when you're past 40!"
 Well, 12 years on I'm giving it another go.
-Only, when I look in the mirror today, I see my mother :'( Suddenly I'm all too aware that I've probably less than half the life I've lived, left.
-That's a grim thought.
-So if plastic surgery can give me ten years back, on June 26 I shall turn back time...
+Only, when I look in the mirror I'm all too aware that I've probably less than half the life I've lived, left.
+A grim thought if ever there was one.
+So if surgery can give me ten years back, on June 26 I shall turn back time...
 (Mar.
 2024)

 Necessity is the Mother of (re)Invention

 Inésita has resurfaced.
 Sort of.
 But it took a return to the KitKatClub in Berlin – and a strict dress code – to pull out the stops.
-Luckily, she hadn't forgotten how to apply her makeup!
-This time she sported a new wig (bought for peanuts via the Facebook marketplace — imagine how many looks she might experiment with in her retirement!
-Indeed, the next project could be called the 'Make-up' Room, LoL).
-Facial skin has sagged a little (hidden here by a 'beautify' filter).
-Scarring from laser-based facial hair remover is worsening over time.
-But overall, Inésita was elated.
-Eleven years on!
+Luckily, she hadn't forgotten how to apply her makeup.
+This time she sported a wig bought for peanuts via the Facebook marketplace!
+Sagging facial skin is hidden here by the 'beautify' filter ;-) while scarring from laser-based facial hair remover has worsened (botox then)!
+But overall, Inésita was elated, eleven years on!
 Special thanks to MDNT:45 for the wardrobe!
 (Dec.
 2023)

 In (and out of) the Closet (with Wish and AliExpress)

 News is well overdue, although Inésita (or rather her wardrobe) remains firmly in the closet (actually the attic).
-That's more or less a voluntary position, having married my ideal in 2012, and in 2017 and 2019, adding two more girls to our world.
-They occupy almost every minute of my free time.
-My penchant to cross-dress has been partly absolved: now (Wish and AliExpress) shopping on my beloved's behalf, the Mrs. being good enough to let me satiate my creative needs by modelling what I've bought her and allowing me to snap away too.
-The good thing is the wifey doesn't need hours to be feminine (unlike me).
+That's more or less a voluntary position, having married my ideal in 2012, and in 2017 and 2019, bringing two girls into our world.
+They occupy almost every minute of our free time.
+My penchant to cross-dress has been partly absolved: the Missus is my muse (nor does she need hours to plan a look).
 For now, however, the 'genie' is back in the bottle.
-But I still keep myself at 70kg and eyebrows plucked, just in case Inésita needs to get out.
+But I keep myself at 70kg and the eyebrows plucked, just in case Inésita needs out.
 (Aug.
 2019)

 Sea Change